fawadmalik/e2e-salesforce/README.md

 "# e2e-salesforce"

-Here is a blueprint for an extendable **Salesforce Testing Automation Framework** that supports end-to-end testing with separated concerns, modular design, and a Page Object Model (POM) approach.
+An implementation of an extendable **Salesforce Testing Automation Framework** that supports end-to-end testing with separated concerns, modular design, and a Page Object Model (POM) approach.

 ### Framework Structure
 ```